sykesgabri/dotfiles/README.md

 stow .
 ```

+If you get a `Stowing . would cause conflicts` warning, it is because your home directory already has a file in the same name and location as the one stow is trying to create a symlink for.
+Read whatever paths Stow is saying causes conflicts, and delete those files in your home directory, then try the Stow command again.

 ## If you are not me, read this:

 Some parts of these dotfiles will be very specific to my setup, which is probably not the exact same as yours.
 Assuming you are not me, here's a list of some configs you may want to change: